-(Above) I tried to make a sandwich, but this happened (2020).
+(Above) Basement Available Now, Fully Furnished (2020).
 Colour Pencil, spray paint and graphite on handmade paper.
 29 x 42cm

 Reality is having a laugh at our expense.
 A deep, elongated belly laugh that creates ripples in the heavy, velvet fabric of our world.
 You go to move but have learned (the hard way) that what was once concrete, is now more likely to give way beneath you.
 It is sticky, it is absorbing, it is quite possibly jelly.
 Day in day out, this wrong-footing makes its own rhythm, an anti-heartbeat that stutters uncontrollably, or else stretches and lags like neon strings of gum.
 The rhythm is not quite danceable, but it becomes possible, gradually, to live by.
 It is an adjustment – the refocusing of a lens so that initial blurriness forms suddenly sharper edges.
 Soft bewilderments becoming geometry before your cat-like eye.